January 2012 (last edited September 2012)

 The downside to such brutal realism is that it may scare away some potential or budding programmers who might have otherwise gone on to become talented practitioners.
 Teaching is as much about inspiring as it is about knowledge transfer.
 Encouraging newcomers is never wrong, as long as it's honest.
 After all, we all were beginners once, and many of us owe our careers to such positive reinforcement.
 We need only be more accurate in our promises.

-Some have suggested that a limited subset of Python can still be useful for limited roles — serving roughly the same purpose that BASIC did at the start of the PC era, and inspiring a new generation of novices, many of whom may move on to full proficiency in time.
-As a prime example, witness Python's role as the official programming langage of the Raspberry Pi single-board computer, a device aimed in part at educating nonprogrammers and children.
+Some have suggested that a limited subset of Python can still be useful for limited roles—serving roughly the same purpose that BASIC did at the start of the PC era, and inspiring a new generation of novices, many of whom may move on to full proficiency in time.
+As a prime example, witness Python's role as the official programming language of the Raspberry Pi single-board computer, a device aimed in part at educating nonprogrammers and children.
 This seems a clearly admirable initiative; excited newcomers are ultimately the future of our field.

-But while limited subsets of Python can be had relatively quickly by some, no newcomer can fully master it in 24 hours, 3 days, or any other measure which masks the true size of the learning task.
-Object-oriented programming alone is beyond the reach of most non-developers in such short timeframes.
+But while limited subsets of Python can be had relatively quickly by some, no newcomer can fully master it in 24 hours, 3 days, or any other claim which may sell products but masks the true size of the learning task.
+Object-oriented programming alone, for example, is beyond the reach of most non-developers in such short timeframes.
 Moreover, subsets of Python large enough to be truly useful are much more accessible to already-experienced developers than beginners.
 This may not be welcome news to a generation accustomed to shortcuts in other domains, but we need to be clear that there is no "Software Hero" to be had.
 Python can be great fun, but programming it well requires substantial effort.
-It never was an N-hour skim, and its feature set growth in recent years has only amplified this point.7
+It never was an N-hour skim, and its feature set growth in recent years has only amplified this truism.7

 It's important to note that this idea that nonprogrammers should be able to program did not originate with Python, or even scripting languages in general.
 In fact, it's been around since the dawn of computer science.
 One of the main design goals of COBOL, a programming language invented in 1959 and still used widely in business applications today, was to provide an English-like syntax so that, to quote one source: "non-programmers—managers, supervisors, and users—could read and understand the code."
 Noble goal to be sure, but this field has a very long history of confusing the skill level needed to understand individual lines of code with that required to perform full-scale systems development of larger programs.
 As the next section argues, both roles have merit, but we blur the line between them at the peril of our field.